QUB-ARM-STM32/User-Guide/STM32CubeIDE/README.md

 As you step through your C code you will see the corresponding assembly code instruction stepped to as well.

 <img src="./Images/SteppingAssembly.gif" width=500>

+# Code Examples

+There is a number of code examples that can be viewed in the repository.
+These examples are designed to show you how to use the different features of the board.